micimize/polypacker/README.md

 * You don't want to manage your own webpack configuration
 * You're building a universal javascript application or component

 Polypacker is inspired by [meteor isobuild](https://www.meteor.com/isobuild) and initially started as a fork of [jlongster/backend-with-webpack](https://github.com/jlongster/backend-with-webpack).

+### Disclaimer
+Polypacker is still experimental and incomplete.
+Some familiar webpack features are currently lacking (HMR for one) but the goal for the project is ultimately to have parity.

 ## Quickstart
 `npm install --save-dev polypacker`